 In January of 2014, the Company issued promissory notes (the "Notes") for gross proceeds in the aggregate amount of \$568,367.
 The Notes carried an interest rate of 12% per annum and additional consideration of a perpetual royalty equal to one percent of sales for each pro-rata portion of \$100,000 in principal.
 The additional consideration of the perpetual royalty indicates that the value of the Notes granted is in excess of the fair value of consideration received.
 The perpetual royalty survives the maturity of the Notes, which were to mature on July 31, 2014.
 The Notes were secured by a claim on the patents and related intellectual property regarding the SAF manufacturing process.
-Gross proceeds from the issuance of the Notes included \$218,367, in settlement of advances from a related party (See note 18).
+Gross proceeds from the issuance of the Notes included \$218,367, in settlement of advances from a related party.
+The principal amount of the notes (\$568,367), as well as a portion of the accrued interest (\$29,633), was settled in July 2014 by the issuance of convertible debt with a face value of \$598,000.
+The royalty survived the settlement of the Notes.

 In recording the liability for the promissory notes payable, a liability for the estimated future royalty-based financing fees payable has been recorded with an offset to (non-cash) interest and financing expense.
-In calculating the fair value of these accrued royalties, the Company estimated the future revenues for the next 15 years and applied a risk adjusted discount factor of 45%.
-The total accrued royalty amount includes royalties accrued based on sales pertaining to the year ended April 30, 2015 in the amount of \$45,777 (2014 - \$11,098) and royalties estimated for future periods in the amount of \$523,470 (2014 - \$481,608).
+In calculating the fair value of these accrued royalties, the Company estimated the future revenues for the next 15 years and applied a risk adjusted discount factor of 40% (2015 - 45%).

+Royalties based on sales pertaining to the year ended April 30, 2016, in the amount of \$42,967 (2015 - \$45,777) are included in trade and other payables.